-AP Source: McCaffrey to multiple weeks with hamstring injury
+Coach: McCaffrey out ‘a few weeks’ with hamstring injury

-CHARLOTTE, N.C.
-(AP) — Carolina Panthers running back Christian McCaffrey is expected to miss multiple weeks with a hamstring injury, according to a person familiar with the situation.
+“I can’t tell you at this point if that is season ending or not,” Rhule said.

-The person spoke to The Associated Press on Friday on condition of anonymity because the team has not announced the severity of the injury.
+Rhule also said safety Juston Burris has a groin injury, but it hasn’t been determined how much time he will miss.

-McCaffrey was injured in Carolina’s 24-9 win over the Houston Texans on Thursday night when he pulled up after running a sweep on the team’s third possession.
+McCaffrey was injured in Carolina’s 24-9 win over the Houston Texans on Thursday night when he pulled up after making a stutter step while running a sweep play on the team’s third possession.
 He had 31 yards on seven carries, but did not return.

 Rookie Chuba Hubbard is expected to take over for McCaffrey as the starter, while Royce Freeman will also see carries.
 Hubbard ran for 52 yards on 11 carries against the Texans, while Freeman had five carries for 17 yards.

-This is yet another frustrating injury for McCaffrey, who hasn’t been able to consistently stay on the field since becoming only the third player in NFL history to gain 1,000 yards rushing and receiving in the same season en route to being named All-Pro in 2019.
+This is yet another frustrating injury for McCaffrey, who hasn’t been able to consistently stay on the field since becoming only the third player in NFL history to gain 1,000 yards rushing and receiving in the same season.

 He missed 13 games last season with separate injuries.